dankelleher/glass/README.md

   - `AuthController`: By default, the URLMappings for the plugin map the root URL '/' to this controller, which will check if there is a user in the session.
 If not it will redirect to the Google login screen
   - `User` domain object: Stores the Google username (email) of a user against the OAuth2 access credentials provided by Google.
   - `AuthorisationService`: Wrapper for Google's OAuth2 libraries.
-Call authorisationService.getCredential(User) when posting to the Timeline
   - `NotifyService`: Listens to subscriptions on the Glass timeline.
 Passes notifications on to a service named `MessageHandlerService`, if one exists.
+  - `MirrorService`: Wraps all client-server interactions with the Mirror API itself.
+Handles adding and removing TimelineItems, Contacts, Subscriptions and Locations

 ## Posting to the Timeline